Boolean Percolation on Doubling Graphs: Definitions, notation and statement of the main results

+We write $\medida{\cdot}$ for the counting measure on $V$.
+We note that $\medida{B(v,r)}$ depends on the distance on $\Ga$ and consequently on the weights on the graph.

-We say that $(\Ga,d)$ is a \emph{doubling metric graph} if there exists a non-negative constant $C$ so that any ball $B$ in $\Ga$ can be covered with at most $C$ balls whose radius is half the radius of $B$.
+\begin{defi} We say that $(\Ga,d)$ is a \emph{doubling metric graph} if there exists a non-negative constant $C$ such that any ball $B$ in $\Ga$ can be covered with at most $C$ balls whose radius is half the radius of $B$. \end{defi}

 For further reading on doubling metric spaces, see \cite{gromovmetric} and \cite{mackay2010conformal}.
 Doubling graphs arise naturally in many applications.
 For instance, metric embedding of doubling graphs turned out to be useful for algorithm design.
-The doubling condition has also appeared in the study of the problem of designing routing algorithms for networks with structure parametrized by its doubling dimension, see e.g. \cite{chan2005hierarchical} and \cite{talwar2004bypassing}.
 A related but stronger condition is the volume and time doubling assumption on graphs which has been used to prove upper and lower off-diagonal, sub-Gaussian transition probability estimates for strongly recurrent random walks, see \cite{telcs2001volume}.
+In section \ref{exampledoubling} we give many examples of doubling graphs.

+In \cite{Doyle}, Peter G. Doyle applies Rayleigh's short-cut method to prove P\'olya's recurrence theorem.
+In that work, the author uses the notion of doubling graphs in the proof of P\'olya's theorem for the $3$-dimensional lattice.
+It is worth mentioning that in \cite{Benjamini2011} the authors show how to construct planar graphs with the doubling property.
+Indeed, in that work the authors construct, for any $\alpha > 1$, a triangulation of the plane for which every ball of radius $r$ has (up to a multiplicative constant) $r^{\alpha}$ vertices.

 {\bf{Assouad Dimension}} Now we introduce the concept of Assouad dimension which will be used to state our main result.
 To begin with, let $\epsilon > 0$ be given.
 We call a subset $A\subset V$ \emph{$\epsilon$-separated} if $d(v,w)\geq\epsilon$ for all distinct $v,w\in A$.
 Let $N(B,\epsilon)$ be the maximal cardinality of an $\epsilon$-separated subset of $B$.
 Then $(\Ga,d)$ is doubling if and only if there exists $C<\infty$ such that